 Heat on a low light until the yogurt and honey are combined, stirring regularly.

 Increase the heat up to medium and bring the mixture to the boil without stirring.
 Turn the heat to low and put a sugar thermometer into the pan.

-Cook stirring frequently until the mixture reaches the soft ball temperature.
+Slowly heat the mixture to a soft ball (235ºF/112ºC), stirring frequently. until the mixture reaches the soft ball temperature.
 This process takes about 30 minutes.
 If you don't have a thermometer, test for the soft ball stage by taking a little of the toffee and dropping it into a saucer of ice cold water.
 It is ready when it easily forms a ball in the water and flattens when out of the water.
-Since the toffee is going to be frozen don't worry about being exact.

 Take the pan off the heat and add the butter and vanilla extract.
 Leave for about 10 to 15 minutes for the mixture to cool down.
 Then beat with a wooden spoon until it becomes thicker and starts to lose its gloss.

-Pour into the prepared tin and allow to cool.
+Pour into the lined tin and allow to cool.
 Place in fridge until ready to use.

 Vanilla Ice Cream